 "It's OK to be lax with punctuation in reported speech."

 No it isn't.
-Reported speech is exactly that - speech without written punctuation.
+Speech is exactly that - audible words without written punctuation but with tonal inflection.
 It's up to you, the reporter, to punctuate it correctly in order to convey the exact meaning and nuances.
 This is often a most difficult task because speech may be ungrammatical and colloquial, with words missing or mispronounced.
 Sometimes it's necessary to add [missing] words like this in order to convey the implied meaning.
 By the way, speech is often hesitant with silent gaps.
 In general ... it's not necessary ... to indicate ... the silences ... like this unless it really clarifies the meaning.
 Punctuate normally, without introducing rows of dots unnecessarily.

 "Unlike humans, experts do not believe the disease in great apes is linked to poor diet and lifestyle."